United States • Europe • Asia

 • Option & stock incentive plans (IRC 409A) Read More →

-• Buy-Sell provision in partnership agreement
+• Buy-Sell provisions in shareholder or partnership agreements

 • SBA loan financing